sumanentc/Rest-API-Inspector/README.md

 ![Rest API Inspector](./assets/inspector.png)

-REST API Inspector is a Chrome Extensions which helps you inspect all the REST API calls made by any website.
-Instead of going to the inspect mode of Google Chrome and checking the REST API calls made by any website, this extension can be used.
+REST API Inspector is a Chrome Extension, which helps you inspect all the REST API calls made by any website.
+Instead of using the Inspect mode of Google Chrome to manually check the REST API calls made by any website, this extension allows a ready visual access.
 This extension has the below features:

-1. Get all the REST API calls made by any website
+1. **A Ready List:** Get all the REST API calls made by any website
-2. Time taken by each REST API call
+2. **Time Taken:** Note the time taken by each REST API call
-3. Status of each REST API call
+3. **Status:** See the Pending, Complete or Error status of each REST API call
-4. Request content of the REST API call
+4. **API Details:** Understand the request content of the REST API call
-5. Download the REST API call content for testing or validation
+5. **Download:** Download the REST API call content for testing or validation
-6. Option to search the API from the list
+6. **Search:** Have an option to search the required API from the list

 ### Built With